urlund/nginx-mail-auth-http/README.md

 }
 ```

 (Please note that this configuration does not contain any port configuration.
-They will be applied from "defaults" defined in `config.json`).
+They will be applied from "default" defined in `config.json`).

 ### example 3
 If you have a lot of domains using the server from example 2, it might be a good idea to define the example 2 configuration as a `serverX` template in `config.json`

 ```
 {
-    "defaults": {
+    "default": {
         ...
     },
     "templates": {